roman-milk/roman-milk.github.io/a-weird-one.md

  "I need it stud; I need it bad.
 I need it so bad that I let you come over even though you can't stay long.
 My sister will be here at eight-thirty so you need to be gone by then."

  "What's the matter?
 Dad not taking care of you?"
-Report_Story #3